 Target Supply Air Temperature – Target supply air temperature is calculated using a delta t chart and comparing the return DB and the return WB temperatures.
 The target supply air temperature is dry bulb and can be compared to the return DB to calculate the target delta t.

 Target Delta T (Air Temp Split) – Don’t confuse TD or Evaporator split above with delta t or air temp split.
-Keep in mind that the 18°- 22°(9.9°K – 12.1°K) rule that many use only applies to homes with 45% to 55% relative humidity.
+Keep in mind that the 18°- 22° rule that many use only applies to homes with 45% to 55% relative humidity.
 As RH% goes up the target split will go down and as RH% goes down the split will go up.
 Delta T will also vary based on airflow with higher airflow resulting in a lower Delta T.

 Measured Delta T – The measured difference between the supply and return air DB.
 Keep in mind this should be taken a few feet before and after the unit to allow for air mixing and reduce radiant gains/losses.